MortaTalackaite/Kursinis-darbas/REPORT.md

 ## Analysis
 ### 4 OOP pillars, their meaning and usage (in code and overall)
 1. Polymorphism: The most obvious example is the `speak()` method in the `VirtualPet(ABC)` class (each concrete pet class provides its own implementation of `speak()`.
 When `greet()` calls `speak()`, the appropriate version is called based on the actual object's type).
+2. Abstraction: The `VirtualPet(ABC)` abstract base class (defines the common interface for all pets without providing complete implementation.
+Forces subclasses to implement 'speak()' making it abstract.
+Hides internal state (hunger, boredom) behind property decorators.
+Provides default implementations for shared behaviors such as `feed()`, `play()`, etc.).